-This two-week project will focus on new forms of exploring and mediating the Jewish cemetery of Zittau as one of the last authentic sites of Jewish cultural heritage in the region.
-Using digital tools and methods of heritage interpretation, participants will collaboratively create content for a virtual tour of the cemetery, providing information about the people, places, personal stories and historical events connected to it.
-The virtual tour will afterwards be used by local educators to engage more and different people in the topic.
+This two-week project focused on new forms of exploring and mediating the Jewish cemetery of Zittau as one of the last authentic sites of Jewish cultural heritage in the region.
+Using digital tools and methods of heritage interpretation, participants created content for a virtual tour of the cemetery, providing information about the people, places, personal stories and historical events connected to it.
+The virtual tour is now used by local educators to engage more and different people in the topic.

 What is "heritage interpretation"?
 Heritage interpretation is a methodology that was originally developed to more strongly engage visitors of U.S. national parks in the 1950s.
 Interpretation does four things: It PROVOKES visitors' curiosity and interest in what may be an unfamiliar topic or theme, it RELATES a historic, cultural, or natural site to visitors' own knowledge, experience, background, and values, it REVEALS the significance of the site, and it helps people ENJOY an educational experience.
 It's a set of methods used by many museums, historic sites, nature reserves, and other sites around the globe.

-In this project, we will use methods of heritage interpretation to understand and interpret the Jewish cemetery in Zittau.
-The aim is to develop the historic site into a space where Jewish life, death, and heritage in the region can be comprehended in a relatable way - on-site as well as on-line.
-After an introduction to the relevant historical sources and materials, participants will get basic training of working with heritage interpretation, interpretive planning, and interpretive media.
-They will work in small teams, each focusing on one specific aspect of the heritage site.
+In this project, we used methods of heritage interpretation to understand and interpret the Jewish cemetery in Zittau.
+The aim was to develop the historic site into a space where Jewish life, death, and heritage in the region can be comprehended in a relatable way - on-site as well as on-line.
+After an introduction to the relevant historical sources and materials, participants received basic training of working with heritage interpretation, interpretive planning, and interpretive media.
+They worked in small teams, each focusing on one specific aspect of the heritage site.

 The work was accompanied by a cultural and educational program.
 We visited other Jewish heritage sites in Görlitz (GER) and Sieniawka (PL) and learn about the